 The Venus Grotto is a man-made cave, complete with a lake, waterfall, and faux stalactites.
 Dressed as a knight, Ludwig rowed langorously across the lake in a golden clam-shaped boat listening to opera performances.
 Perhaps the ultimate escapism.

 It’s an enchanting medieval town nestled in the foothills of the Bavarian Alps.
 It couldn’t be more picturesque with its pretty houses and frescoed buildings.

 Fussen’s quaint center is truly a delight to stroll through.
 You’ll stumble upon baroque churches, gothic houses, a medieval town hall, and even a castle.

 While in Fussen, take a stroll to Lake Alatsee, the nearby glimmering mirror-like mountain lake.
 You can drive or walk there.
 And it’s about a 30 minute stroll around the picturesque lake.

-13. Neuschwanstein Castle, The Ultimate Fairytale Castle
+14. Neuschwanstein Castle, The Ultimate Fairytale Castle

-The Neo-Gothic castle isn’t a hidden gem or secret place, despite being a hassle to get to -- it’s almost 2 hours from Munich in the middle of nowhere at the very end of the Romantic Road.
+The Neo-Gothic castle isn’t a hidden gem or secret place, despite being a hassle to get to — it’s almost 2 hours from Munich in the middle of nowhere at the very end of the Romantic Road.
 In fact, the crowds are decidedly horrible.

 And yet, despite my own aversion to crowds and hassles, Neuschwanstein appeals.
 It’s just so romantic with its majestic turrets, decadent interior, and dramatic historical backstory.

 Ludwig was a reclusive king, loner, and possibly a misanthrope.
 Ludwig didn’t care much for affairs of state either.
 Instead, his life work was his pathological obsession with castle building, something you might expect from a “mad” king.

 Inside, it’s full of vibrant color and depicts scenes from Richard Wagner’s operas.
 The highlights are the Throne Room, Singer’s Hall, and Ludwig’s fancy bedroom.

 When you’re done visiting the castle, make the short 10-15 minute hike to Marienbrucke, a bridge where you can clap eyes on the iconic postcard view of the castle.

 But I thought it completely worthwhile to see both castles and bought a combo ticket.
 I think Hohenschwangau is a bit of an underrated hidden gem in the castle world of Bavaria.

 It’s not as glamorous as Neuschwanstein, but still utterly charming and of great historical interest.
 As an added bonus, it’s vastly less crowded.

-Tips For Visiting The Romantic Road
+Tips For Visiting The Top Attractions On The Romantic Road

 1. What’s the Easiest Way To Visit the Romantic Road?

 You’ll need a GPS.
 There’s not much signage.
-My rental car actually came with a navigation system and apple play -- German technology at its best.
+My rental car actually came with a navigation system and apple play — German technology at its best.

 f you’d like some exercise with your romance, you can also bike the Romantic Road.
 There’s a recognized long distance trail that covers the entire route in 10 stages.
 It’s mostly flat.

 There’s also a somewhat less romantic, but very efficient, bus option.
 Europabus coaches, referred to as the Romantic Road Coaches, run daily May to October between Frankfurt and Munich.

 Via bus, you can start and end anywhere along the Romantic Road route.
 You can hop on and off for an overnight visit, hopping back on the next day.

 If you’re driving, I recommend you have 3 bases for your trip down the Romantic Road: Wurzburg, either Dinkelsbuhl or Nordlingen, and then Fussen.
 That way, you’re stopping at the beginning, middle, and end of the Romantic Road.